-Foster children leave the system when they turn 18, regardless of their situation.
-While other kids are packing up for college or taking a gap year with the encouragement of their families, many former foster children are on their own.
-Once they age out, the foster care system no longer provides financial support or other resources.
+While other young adults are packing up for college or taking a gap year with the encouragement of their families, many former foster children are on their own, as they have aged out of the system.
+Once they age out, typically at age 18, foster kids no longer receive financial support from the government.

-As part of the program, you could receive up to $5,000 a year as a grant to pay for qualifying education expenses.
-Since it’s a grant, you don’t have to pay the money back as you would with student loans.
-This can help make school more affordable.
+As part of the ETV program, a former foster child heading to college or vocational school may receive up to $5,000 a year as a grant to pay for qualifying higher education expenses.
+Because it’s a grant, you don’t have to pay the money back as you do with student loans, which helps make school more affordable.

-- Adopted at the age of 16 or older
+- In foster care until the age of 18, or adopted from foster care at the age of 16 or older

-To get the ETV grant, you need to be a U.S. citizen or qualified non-citizen and be enrolled in an accredited school.
-Some states also have limits on your personal assets, such as your savings account balance, car, and home.
+Some states may also have limits on your personal assets, such as your savings account balance, car and home.

-Applicants must be at least 18, but younger than 21 when they apply for the first time.
-Because you can receive the grant for multiple years, you can reapply for additional grants to pay for your education each year until you turn 23.
+Applicants must typically be at least 18, but younger than 21, when they apply for the first time.
+Because you may be able to receive the grant for multiple years, you can reapply for additional grants to pay for your education each year until you turn 23.

 How to apply

-To ensure you’re eligible for the grant, complete the Free Application For Federal Student Aid (FAFSA), as many states require it.
-You might also have to prove progress towards a degree or career credential.
-Each state has their own limits on funding, so the earlier you apply for the grant, the better your chances are of getting one.
+To ensure you’re eligible for the grant, you should complete the Free Application For Federal Student Aid (FAFSA), as many states require it.
+You might also have to prove progress toward a degree or career credential.
+Each state has its own limits on funding, and the programs are often first-come, first-served, so the earlier you apply for the grant, the better your chances are of getting one.